 Each user terminal will communicate only with those SpaceX satellites that are visible on the horizon above a minimum elevation angle and that observe the appropriate angular separation from the Geostationary Orbital ("GSO") arc.
 The phased array user terminals will track SpaceX's NGSO satellites passing within their field of view.
-As the terminal steers the transmitting beam, it automatically changes the power to maintain a constant level at the receiving antenna of its target satellite to the extent possible, compensating for variations in antenna gain and path loss associated with the steering angle.
+As the terminal steers the transmitting beam, it automatically changes to maintain an EIRP of 38.2 dBW or less, compensating for variations in antenna gain associated with the steering angle.
 At the phased array's equivalent of an "antenna flange," the highest transmit power is 4.06 W and the highest EIRP for all carriers is 38.2 dBW.
 The antenna gain is highest at boresight (33.2 dBi and 34.6 dBi for the receive and transmit antennas, respectively) and lowest at maximum slant (30.6 dBi and 32.0 dBi for the receive and transmit antennas, respectively).
 For purposes of the STA Form accompanying this application, SpaceX has supplied the highest transmit power figures and lowest gain figures.
 Table 1 summarizes the technical specifications of SpaceX's proposed earth station terminals.

-Link Type Frequency Modulation Emission Designator Maximum EIRP Broadband Downlink (space-to-Earth) 10.7-12.7 GHz Up to 64 QAM 240MD7W N/A Broadband Uplink (Earth-to-space) 14.0-14.5 GHz Up to 64 QAM 60M0D7W 38.2 dBW
+Link Type Frequency Modulation Emission Designator Maximum EIRP Broadband Downlink (space-to-Earth) 10.7-12.7 GHz Up to 64 QAM 240MD7W N/A Broadband Uplink (Earth- to-space) 14.0-14.5 GHz Up to 64 QAM 60M0D7W 38.2 dBW